johnvicencio/weather-app/README.md

 # Weather App
 Weather App is based on Yahoo Weather by simply entering the zip code.
-The web app determines your location and the API will display perminent weather details like temperature, city based on your zip code, and forecasts.
+The web app determines your location and the API will display weather details like temperature, city based on your zip code, and forecasts.

 # Required components